“It starts at the top”

-Alaska Airlines Lead Director Patty Bedient is proud to serve on our board with 50 percent women, arguing diversity and inclusion starts at the top of an organization.
-We couldn’t agree more.
+Alaska Airlines Lead Director Patty Bedient is proud to serve on our board, where more than 50 percent of the independent directors are women, arguing diversity and inclusion starts at the top of an organization.

 “It means we ‘walk the talk’ on diversity at the board level,” she says.

-Director Sandvik joined our board in 2013.
+Director Sandvik joined the board in 2013.
 With over 30 years’ executive management and board experience, she doesn’t take a room full of female voices for granted.

 “I have served on other boards where women were the minority and communication did not seem as open,” she says.
 “Having gender balance on the board creates a great collaborative, comfortable environment.”